Introduction: The Rise of the Drones

 The 'Open' category is designed for low-risk drone operations, eliminating the need for prior authorization or declarations from operators.
 This category is subdivided into three subcategories (A1, A2, and A3), each catering to different sizes of drones and proximity to uninvolved persons.
 Here's a closer look:

-1. A1 Subcategory: Operations over people with small drones, posing a low risk of injury.
+A1 Subcategory: Operations over people with small drones, posing a low risk of injury.
 Involves operations over people with small drones with a low risk of injury.
-Focuses on operations where drones may overfly uninvolved persons but not assemblies of people, with exceptions for certain types of unmanned aircraft that must avoid overflying people altogether.
+It focuses on operations where drones may overfly uninvolved persons but not assemblies of people, with exceptions for certain types of unmanned aircraft that must avoid overflying people altogether.
 Remote pilots must be familiar with the drone's user manual, and for class C1 drones, complete online training and an examination covering various relevant subjects.
 Drones operated in this subcategory must meet specific class requirements and have features like direct remote identification and geo-awareness systems.

-2. The A2 Subcategory allows slightly larger drones to be operated close to people, requiring additional competencies from the remote pilot.
+The A2 Subcategory allows slightly larger drones to be operated close to people, requiring additional competencies from the remote pilot.
 To avoid overflying uninvolved persons, the drone maintains a safe horizontal distance, with some allowances for reduced distance under specific conditions.
 Remote pilots need to complete additional theoretical and practical training, culminating in a certificate of remote pilot competency.
 Drones in this subcategory must be marked as class C2 and include updated direct remote identification and geo-awareness systems.

-3. A3 Subcategory involves operations in areas far from people with larger drones, ensuring minimal risk to uninvolved persons.
+The A3 Subcategory involves operations in areas far from people with larger drones, ensuring minimal risk to uninvolved persons.
 It is designed for operations where no uninvolved persons are expected to be endangered, maintaining a significant distance from residential, commercial, industrial, or recreational areas.
 Like A1, pilots must undergo online training and pass a theoretical knowledge exam.
 The drones must adhere to class specifications (C2, C3, or C4), equipped with direct remote identification and geo-awareness systems to operate safely in more isolated settings.
 Open Category operations must adhere to specific guidelines, such as flying within the visual line of sight (VLOS), maintaining a certain distance from people, and not exceeding an altitude of 120 meters above ground level.

 Remote ID